 Thyroid-healthy Highlights of Wild Rice:

 - Wild rice contains 4 grams of protein per 3.5-ounce serving.
 That’s double the protein found in white or brown rice.
-Furthermore, the protein in wild rice is considered a “complete protein” meaning that it contains all 9 essential amino acids needed for assimilation.
+Furthermore, the protein in wild rice is considered a “complete protein,” meaning that it contains all nine essential amino acids needed for assimilation.